The 2019 Annual Representative Conference (ARC) will take place on Monday 3 and Tuesday 4 June 2019 at the Midland Hotel, Manchester.

 ARC is an opportunity for the CSP’s members to come together for two days to discuss and debate matters of importance to members, the services they offer and the health and welfare of the community.
 The official ARC hashtag is #CSPARC19.

-Who can go to ARC?
+Who can go?

 Why is ARC important?

-How can you be involved?
+How can I get involved?